flutter/website/src/development/data-and-backend/json.md

 JSON solution to use in different scenarios, and why.

 <aside class="alert alert-info" markdown="1">
   **Terminology:** _Encoding_ and _serialization_ are the same thing&mdash;turning
   a data structure into a string. _Decoding_ and _deserialization_ are the opposite process&mdash;turning a string into a data structure.
   However, _serialization_ also commonly refers to the entire process of translating data structures to and from a more easily readable format.

   To avoid confusion, this doc uses "serialization" when referring to the overall process, and "encoding" and "decoding" when specifically referring to those processes.
 </aside>

-* TOC Placeholder
-{:toc}

 ## Which JSON serialization method is right for me?